-When given such a recurrence the first two elements have to be specified for us to be able to evaluate other elements.
-Let us check that this is a correct description:
+When given such a recurrence the first two elements have to be specified.
+Only then can we start evaluating other elements.
+Let us check that the above recurrence describes the given sequence:

 Question: What are x_1 and x_2 ?
+Answer:

 Question: Does x_3 satisfy the given recurrence relation and why?
+Answer:

 Question: Does x_4 satisfy the given recurrence relation and why?
+Answer:

 Question: Does x_5 satisfy the given recurrence relation and why?
+Answer: